hassanrad/CV/README.md

 * Communications BSc.

+## <a name="Experience">Experience</a>

+**Gulf Supplies & Commercial Services** (February 2013 to May 2016)
+I worked as a Contract Bid Specialist, focused on the Middle East market.
+This involved working on multiple bid efforts simultaneously on tight-deadlines, writing technical proposals, and creating digital marketing material.

+*

 ## <a name="Hobbies">Hobbies and interests</a>

 I am a movie-buff, with a strong emphasis on foreign and documentary films, the more eye-opening the better.